-I’m curious about most everything—people’s stories, politics, the news of the day—youthful, sensual, colorful, offbeat, sometimes brave n' bold, an evolved soul, so I've been told.
+I’m curious about most everything—people’s stories, politics, the news of the day—youthful, sensual, colorful, visual, offbeat, sometimes brave n' bold, an evolved soul, so I've been told.
 Anyway, I try to be emotionally present and tune in to nuances in nature, language, the rhythms of the body, the heart.

 After spending 25+ years as an editor/writer for a Berkeley-based public policy consulting firm, I'm now self-employed (and loving it!), focusing on issues related to postsecondary education and the U.S. workforce, or what’s left of it.;) No “job” has been as joyful, and challenging, though, as raising my three sons (now fully launched), sometimes solo.